natiginfo/algo-and-data/src/content/tmc.md

 ## Visual Studio Code

 The editor used during this course is `Visual Studio Code`.
-You can fid the instruvtions from example here: [https://www.mooc.fi/en/installation/vscode/#installing-vscode](https://www.mooc.fi/en/installation/vscode/#installing-vscode) or the direct installation link from here: [https://code.visualstudio.com/download](https://code.visualstudio.com/download)
+You can find the instructions from example here: [https://www.mooc.fi/en/installation/vscode/#installing-vscode](https://www.mooc.fi/en/installation/vscode/#installing-vscode) or the direct installation link from here: [https://code.visualstudio.com/download](https://code.visualstudio.com/download)

 ## C# and TMC Plugin